Incoming Student Resources

 Computational Social Science Math Camp

-Required for all MACSS and MAPSS-QMSA students, optional for all other MAPSS students.
+Required for all MACSS and MAPSS-QMSA students, optional for all other MAPSS students, Computational Social Science certificate students are strongly encouraged, but not required, to complete this camp.

 MACSS and MAPSS-QMSA students will be registered automatically.